luke-cha/ai-chatbot-tutorial/README.md

    - You can chat with [Khan Academy Bot](https://sendbird.github.io/chat-ai-widget/)
    - [Sendbird Docs Bot](https://sendbird.com/docs)

+### 4.2.
+Customer Service Chat Support

+The Sendbird Chat AI Widget is an excellent tool for customer service chat support.
+Utilize the AI Bot to implement automated responses and pre-register frequently asked questions.
+The AI Bot can handle real-time user inquiries and provide assistance with problem-solving.

+### 4.3.
+Shopping and Reservation Support

+The Sendbird Chat AI Widget can be applied to support shopping websites and reservation platforms.
+With the AI Bot, you can promptly respond to queries regarding product information, stock availability, and reservation inquiries.
+Additionally, the AI Bot can offer personalized recommendations based on specific user demands, enhancing the overall user experience.

 In addition to these examples, the Sendbird Chat AI Widget can be utilized in various fields to develop AI Bot-powered services.
 For detailed information on the features and usage of the Sendbird Chat AI Widget, please refer to the GitHub repository at [https://github.com/sendbird/chat-ai-widget/](https://github.com/sendbird/chat-ai-widget/).

 Please feel free to customize and format the content according to your requirements and the structure of your documentation.